Skip to content

 #hostname = ''

-# ---------------- Custom fields ----------------
+# ---------------- Custom Fields ---------------

 #instanceID=''

-Cron Rules
+Cron Schedule

-Currently, only interval execution is supported
+Currently, only interval-based execution is supported.

 # ┌───────────── Second

-# │ ┌───────────── Miniute
+# │ ┌───────────── Minute

 # │ │ ┌───────────── Hour